 For the most effortless experience, order your device as far in advance as possible (while not common, supplies can run low during peak travel periods), and have it sent directly to your first hotel (you’ll be able to enter your hotel information while placing the order).

-Over the years, we’ve always enjoyed ordering from PuPuru (please note that this is an affiliate link, and we may receive a small commission if you rent your device via this link; if you prefer not to use the affiliate link, here is another link to PuPuru).
-We recommend PuPuru because they have always been extremely reliable, and while issues are exceedingly rare they’ve always been quick to help us and our clients when issues have arisen.
+Over the years, we’ve always enjoyed ordering from PuPuru and Japan Wireless (please note that these are affiliate links, and we may receive a small commission if you rent your device via this link; if you prefer not to use the affiliate link, here is another link to PuPuru and Japan Wireless).
+Another company we can recommend is Ninja WiFi, though we have less direct experience with them.

-What About Mobile Phones in Japan?
+Mobile Phones in Japan

-The question of whether or not you’ll be able to use your mobile phone in Japan depends in great part on your mobile carrier, and your plan.
+The question of whether or not you’ll be able to use your mobile phone in Japan depends in great part on your mobile carrier and your plan.
 Because it’s different for everyone, you’ll need to consult with them directly so they can give you details about coverage in Japan, and rates for phone calls, messaging, and data in general.

 If you don’t have an unlocked phone, it will come down to your carrier and plan as mentioned above.
 However, with the benefit of a pocket Wi-Fi device, you will be able to connect to Wi-Fi on your phone to search the internet, use social media, and — perhaps most importantly — make use of Google Maps.